 With silicone breast implants, our surgeons use inframammary incisions, which are incisions made under the breast crease.
 Our Aesthetx surgeons, Dr. Zeidler and Dr. Berkowitz, prefer this incision because they’ve shown a much lower risk of complications after surgery and a higher probability of a faster recovery.
 Inframammary incisions lead to lower tension in the breast tissue, and it’s associated with lower rates of post-surgery complications.
 The incisions are also relatively easy to hide.
 Ultimately, the kind of incision a woman gets will depend on what type of implant she chooses, and her own unique needs.

-One other criteria that you will get to decide is placement of the implants, with the most common placements being over the muscle (subglandular) and under the muscle (submuscular).
+One other criterion that you will get to decide is the placement of the implants, with the most common placements being over the muscle (subglandular) and under the muscle (submuscular).
 Placing implants under the muscle often leads to lower rates of post-surgery complications like capsular contracture, and women tend to like the more natural look it creates.
 However, other women tend to like the dramatic cleavage and round shape that comes from placing implants over the muscle.

 For women who want a small amount of lift, Aesthetx offers a breast augmentation technique called the dual plane mini lift, a technique that places the implant partially under the muscle while separating the muscle from the breast tissue.
 The dual plane mini lift is perfect for creating a small amount of lift by giving fullness in the lower part of the breast and raising the nipple to a perkier position.
 For women who need a more significant lift, a full breast lift or mastopexy can also be performed.

-Aesthetx also offers a subfascial breast augmentation, a technique where the breast implants are placed above the muscle but beneath a strong muscle sheath surrounding the muscle.
-This option is gaining popularity in Silicon Valley especially amongst women who want the implants to feel very natural and women who are very active with their upper body workout routines.
+Aesthetx also offers subfascial breast augmentation, a technique where the breast implants are placed above the muscle but beneath a strong muscle sheath surrounding the muscle.
+This option is gaining popularity in Silicon Valley especially amongst women who want the implants to feel natural and women who are active with their upper body workout routines.
 In the end, you and your surgeon will decide on what breast augmentation placement will work best for you.

 Breast Implants – Which Are for You?